Optimal stopping contract for Public Private Partnerships under moral hazard: The Public Private Partnership model under moral hazard

 is a $\pr^A$-Brownian motion and the social value of the project is given by:

-The public observes the social value $X$ of the project, but she does not observe directly the effort of the consortium: this a situation of moral hazard.
+The public observes the social value $X$ of the project, but she does not observe directly the effort of the consortium: this is a situation of moral hazard.
 She chooses the rent she will pay to the consortium to compensate him for his efforts and the operational costs that he supports.
-The public could end the contract at the date $\tau$, where $\tau $ is a stopping time in ${\cal{T}}.$ \\ A contract is a triplet $\Gamma=((R_t)_t,\tau,\xi)$ where $R$ is a non-negative ${\ff}${-progressively measurable process}, $\tau\in{\cal{T}}$, and $\xi$ is a non negative ${\F}_\tau$-mesurable {random variable} which represents the cost of stopping the contract. \begin{remarque} Contrary to a strong formulation (cf. Hajjej et al. \cite{hajjej2017optimal}), the filtrations $\ff^X$ and $\ff$ coincide in the weak formulation, where $\ff^X$ is the filtration generated by the social value process $X$ and $\ff$ is the Brownian filtration generated by the standard Brownian motion $W$. \end{remarque} We now define the respective optimization problems for the consortium and the public.
-Let us first define the functions involved in the formulation of the optimization problems: \begin{hypothese} \begin{itemize} \item[\pf]$\varphi$ is the function that models the marginal impact of the consortium's efforts on the social value, $\varphi$ is { $C^2$} { strictly} concave, bounded, increasing, $\varphi>0$ and $\varphi'(0)>0$.
-We denote by $\|\varphi \|_{\infty}:=\sup_{a \geq 0 }|\varphi(a)|$. \item [\pf] {$U :[0,\infty) \rightarrow[0,\infty)$} is the utility function of the consortium, strictly concave increasing and satisfying $U(0)=0$ and Inada’s conditions $U'(\infty)= 0,~U'(0)=\infty$. \item [\pf] $h$ is the cost of the effort for the consortium; $h$ is {$C^2$}, {strictly} convex { increasing}, $h(0)=0$. \item[\pf] The time preference parameter $\lambda$ of the consortium is greater than $\delta$ the one of the public ($\lambda\geq\delta$): the consortium is more impatient than the public. \end{itemize} \end{hypothese} We assume that given a contract $\Gamma=((R_t)_{t},\tau,\xi)$ offered by the principal, the consortium gives a best response in terms of an effort process $A$: this is a Stackelberg leadership model.
-The consortium accepts the contract only if his expected payoff exceeds his reservation value $\underline{x}.$ \\ \begin{enumerate} \item {{Agent's best response}}
+The public could end the contract at the date $\tau$, where $\tau $ is a stopping time in ${\cal{T}}.$ \\ A contract is a triplet $\Gamma=((R_t)_t,\tau,\xi)$ where $R$, which represents the rent paid by the public, is a non-negative ${\ff}${-progressively measurable process}, $\tau\in{\cal{T}}$, and $\xi$ is a non negative ${\F}_\tau$-mesurable {random variable} which represents the cost of stopping the contract. \begin{remarque} Contrary to a strong formulation (cf. Hajjej et al. \cite{hajjej2017optimal}), the filtrations $\ff^X$ and $\ff$ coincide in the weak formulation, where $\ff^X$ is the filtration generated by the social value process $X$ and $\ff$ is the Brownian filtration generated by the standard Brownian motion $W$. \end{remarque} We now define the respective optimization problems for the consortium and the public.
+Let us first define the functions involved in the formulation of the optimization problems. \begin{hypothese} \begin{itemize} \item[\pf]$\varphi$ is the function that models the marginal impact of the consortium's efforts on the social value, $\varphi:[0,\infty) \rightarrow[0,\infty)$ is {$C^2$} { strictly} concave, bounded, increasing, {$\varphi(0)=0$} and $\varphi'(0)>0$.
+We denote by $\|\varphi \|_{\infty}:=\sup_{a \geq 0 }\varphi(a)$. \item [\pf] The utility function of the consortium {$U :[0,\infty) \rightarrow[0,\infty)$} is {$C^2$} strictly concave increasing and satisfying $U(0)=0$ and Inada's conditions $U'(\infty)= 0,~U'(0)=\infty$. \item [\pf] $h$ is the cost of the effort for the consortium; $h:[0,\infty) \rightarrow[0,\infty)$ is {$C^2$}, {strictly} convex {increasing}, $h(0)=0$. \end{itemize} \end{hypothese} {In this paper, the time preference parameter $\lambda$ of the consortium is not necessarily equal to $\delta$ the one of the public, in general it is usual to assume that the consortium is more impatient than the public ($\lambda\geq\delta$).}\\